diegopereiracruz/Dec2Bin_android/README.md

 # Dec2Bin Android app
-Este aplicativo simplesmente converte números decimais para números binários.
+This android app simply converts decimal numbers to binary.

 <img src="/dec2bin.png" width="500" height="500">

-### Como usar
+### How to use
-Apenas insira um número decimal inteiro positivo (ex.: 132) e pressione o botão para converter o número para binário.
+Put a positive integer decimal number (ex.: 132) then press the convert button to get the result.

-### Recursos
+### Features
-Possibilidade de copiar o número binário que foi calculado.
+Hold over the binary output number to show the copy option menu.

-### Requisitos
+### Requirements
-Mínimo: Android 7.0 (Nougat)
+Minimum: Android 7.0 (Nougat)

-Testado em: Android 14
+Tested on: Android 14